 The practice had gathered feedback from patients through the NHS Friends and Family test, NHS Choices, My Dentist, compliments and complaints.
 We saw that there was a robust complaints procedure in place, with details available for patients in the waiting area, practice leaflet and on the website.
 We reviewed complaints made to the practice over the past twelve months and found they were fully investigated with actions and outcomes documented and learning shared with staff through team meetings.
 The company used a system of on-line for capturing patient satisfaction.
-We saw 3 months data from May to July 2015 which demonstrated increasing satisfaction in the service provided by the practice.
-In May 3.8 out of 5 patients were satisfied with the service, buy July this had increased to 5 out of 5.
-With respect to the Family and Friends Test, in May 41% of patients were extremely likely to recommend the service by July this had risen to 85%.
-This reflected the improvements made by the practice manager and other staff in the practice.
+We saw the minutes from a practice meeting from the beginning of October 2015.
+This showed that 4.6 out of 5 patients would recommend the practice to their family or friends.
+Results also indicated that 93% were very likely and 7% were likely to recommend the practice to their family or friends.